grafana/explore-logs/README.md

-# Logs Drilldown
+# Grafana Logs Drilldown

-Logs Drilldown offers a query-less experience for browsing Loki logs without the need for writing complex queries.
+Grafana Logs Drilldown offers a query-less experience for browsing Loki logs without the need for writing complex queries.
 Discover or narrow down your search using by volume and text patterns.
 Uncover related logs and understand patterns—all with just a few clicks.
 No LogQL required.
-With Logs Drilldown, you can:
+With Grafana Logs Drilldown, you can:

 - Easily find logs and log volumes for all of your services
 - Effortlessly filter service logs based on their log volumes, labels, fields, or patterns.